Policy & Advocacy

 • In a May 2023 survey, a statistically representative sample of public water system customers conducted by Morning Consult on behalf of AWWA indicates that confidence in tap water remains high.

-• In March 2023, AWWA conducted its Water Matters Fly-in, with AWWA sections sending delegates from all over the country to meet with their members of Congress to discuss essential water-related issues.
-This year, these delegates discussed issues related to infrastructure finance, cybersecurity, the upcoming Farm Bill, and issues related to PFAS and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+• In April 2024, AWWA conducted its Fly-In, with AWWA sections sending delegates from all over the country to meet with their members of Congress to discuss essential water-related issues.
+This year, these delegates discussed creating a permanent low-income customer assistance program; issues related to per- and polyfluoroalkyl substances (PFAS) and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA); fully funding the Drinking Water State Revolving Funds and halting the practice of diverting funds from the State Revolving Funds to pay for congressional earmarks; and developing a co-regulatory approach for cybersecurity for water systems.

 Advertisement